cloudcreativity/ddd-modules/docs/guide/application/queries.md

 :::tip
 You'll notice here that the example is very simple.
-The application layer hands off the request to the infrastructure layer, and returns the result.
-This is a common pattern, and is a good way to keep the application layer thin.
+The application layer hands off the request to the infrastructure layer via a driven port, and returns the result.
+This is a common pattern for queries, as the logic is often very simple.

 There may be times when your query handlers need to do a lot more work.
 For instance, there is an example in the [domain services chapter](../domain/services#query-handlers) that shows a query handler executing business logic and